maximilian-heeg/xenium-segmentation/README.md

     // Negative values mean it must be estimated from `min_molecules_per_cell` baysor.scale = -1.0

+    // Standard deviation of scale across cells.
+Can be either number, which
+    // means absolute value of the std, or string ended with "%" to set it
+    // relative to scale.
+Default: "25%"
+    baysor.scale_std = "25%"

     // Confidence of the prior_segmentation results.
     // Value in [0; 1].
 If you want the final segmentation not
     // contradicting to prior_segmentation, set it to 1.